sghazaan/StudentPanel/README.md

 # StudentPanel
-Student Panel Online Education Platform implemented by using Express.js and MomgoDB
+Student Panel Online Education Platform implemented by using Express.js and MongoDB